ansh-varshney/PersonaGen-Customer-Segmentation-Tool/README.md

 - **LangChain 🔗**: AI-driven strategy generation
 - **Pandas 🐼**: Data manipulation and preparation
 - **Custom ML Model 🎯**: For customer segmentation
+- **K-Means Clustering 🔵**: Used for customer segmentation by identifying distinct groups of customers based on behavioral data.
+- **Generative AI 🤖**: For crafting personalized engagement strategies using contextual inputs.

 ---